 - the lunar conception month

-- the mother’s lunar age
+- the mother’s lunar age at conception

 Why This Is Easier Than Reading the Chart Manually